Developing physics-informed machine learning models that bridge quantum mechanical accuracy with classical simulation efficiency.

 I work on making machine learning models more interpretable and physically meaningful:

-• Developing feature extraction techniques that identify the key descriptors of material properties
+• Using feature extraction techniques to identify key descriptors of material properties

 By making machine learning more interpretable, my research aims to not only predict material properties but also generate new physical insights and guide the development of improved theoretical models.